-The Haiti Creative Writing Intensive is designed as an optional add on to WRIT 304 and ENG 103 taught by Professor Harriet Millan, but is open to ALL students in the Certificate Program in Writing and Publishing, as well as English majors or minors, and students studying French or International Area Studies.
-Other majors should contact the Study Abroad Office before applying.
+The Haiti Creative Writing Intensive is designed as an optional add on to WRIT 304 and ENG 103 taught by Professor Harriet Millan, but is open to ALL students in the Certificate Program in Writing and Publishing, as well as English majors or minors, and students studying Arts Management, Screenwriting or Playwriting, French or International Area Studies.
+Other interested majors should contact the Study Abroad Office before applying.
+You must have a keen interest in studying creative writing to participate in this trip.

 "...My experience in Haiti has changed my life.
 It is one that I will never forget.
 Thank you for giving me the opportunity..."
 Parker Bell, Business major